-On Mac OS X 10.10 and later, DropDMG will first prompt for the new passphrase, and then the system will prompt for the old one.
-On earlier versions of Mac OS X, the system will first prompt for the old passphrase and then the new one.
+On macOS 10.10 and later, DropDMG will first prompt for the new passphrase, and then the system will prompt for the old one.
+On earlier versions of macOS, the system will first prompt for the old passphrase and then the new one.